QuixThe2nd/Starfiles-Download-Mirror/README.md

 - Don't rename mirrors.json, although the doc allows custom mirror.json files... some mirrors may not be following this rule which would make your mirror inaccessible.

 ### Notes
-index.php is simple there to demonstrate a possible method of monetisation.
+index.php is simply there to demonstrate a possible method of monetisation.
 If you don't want to show ads (which is recommended as it annoys users), ommit the file and rename mirror.php to index.php.

 ### Planned Features
 - Output Authentication